 So, that’s what we call project management in Shotty 😎

 Choose a team, its current sprint — and voilà — you see the shots, the assets and the tasks this team is working on.
 Handy, isn’t it?

 If you click the Backlog block — you can see tasks waiting to be added into a sprint.

 To add a task into a sprint you just drag the task into a sprint with Backlog being selected.
 (Psst!
 You can also drag tasks between sprints, but we don’t recommend it! :)

 If no sprint, nor Backlog are selected — you see all tasks you have in the project.

-Then, if you know how many tasks a team can complete during one sprint, you can estimate how many sprints you have to pass through until the project is finished.
+Then, if you know how many tasks a team can endure during one sprint, you can estimate how many sprints you have to pass through until the project is finished.
 This functionality will be available in future updates of Shotty.